Fine Art BA (Hons)

 If you want to study contemporary art and would like to develop your creative skills in a vibrant and challenging environment, the BA (Hons) Fine Art degree is for you.

-You’ll be taught by a highly-experienced team of visual practitioners, who will support you to explore and experiment with a range of fine art media such as painting, digital imaging, photography, drawing, spatial studies and printmaking.
+You’ll be taught by a highly-experienced team of visual practitioners, who will support you to explore and experiment with a range of fine art media such as painting, digital imaging, photography, drawing, spatial studies, printmaking, and textiles.
 You will also have support from academics who will help you to write about your own work and that of other artists, whilst also establishing an awareness of industry and sector professionalism.

 With access to your own studio space and specialist equipment, you can be confident that you will have all the necessary resources at hand.
 In addition, small class sizes mean that you will always have regular contact with staff and can tap in to their professional knowledge and expertise so that you can develop to your full potential.

-- You will study at: Moray School of Art (Moray College UHI); Orkney College UHI; Shetland UHI; or Taigh Chearsabhagh (Lews Castle College UHI), in the beautiful landscape of North Uist in the Western Isles
+- You will study at: Moray School of Art (UHI Moray); UHI Orkney; UHI Shetland; or Taigh Chearsabhagh (UHI Outer Hebrides), in North Uist in the Western Isles

 - Your experience will be enriched with frequent cultural and environmental trips

 - You will have your own individual studio space from level two onwards

-- Small student numbers means there is a close working relationship between staff and students, working acrosss the network over four locations
+- Small student numbers means there is a close working relationship between staff and students, working across the network over four locations

 - We have strong links with the cultural sector including galleries, museums and arts organisations and you will benefit from visiting artists and professionals